How many people are at Under After?

 When are you available?

-I'm available for new projects starting in December.
+I'm available for new projects in February.
 Please contact me to discuss what you need and to check my current availability.
-Last updated Nov 4, 2018.
+Last updated 8 January 2019.

 What's your process?